Formats

 Present - Defend

-Teams composed of 2 students develop and present policy proposals related to the topic under discussion.
+Also colloquially as the JoPat format, teams composed of 2 students develop and present policy proposals related to the topic under discussion.
 A panel of judges composed of local officials with decision-making power question the students about their proposals.
 Teams then incorporate an idea from another team and forward arguments about why incorporating that idea makes their proposal the best among the teams.

 Procedure